TheOneAnimeLegend/CS20/Computer Apps/Tik Tac Toe/README.md

 - Algorithm to solve Tic Tack Toe Board in square (based on paper folding)
 - Creating algorithm to calculate then self-finish

+Learning about 3 in a row
+- use modulus on count

+New Coding
+- parsing integers to strings
+  Showing the number of xWins and yWins
+- Text follows different algoroithm textSize is larger than rect height when textWidth is shorter than rect width take percentage of that font
+-

+Reset
+- Index to null
+- Count to zero
+- noDraw[] to false with FOR Loop

 ---